phoughton/unicode_babel/README.md

 ```
 Assuming you have Chromedriver (Webdriver) in your path, that should open Google and search for a random character.

+### Testing

+If you have downloaded the code from GitHub and wish to run the unit tests:

+`python -m unittest discover -v tests`

 ### License: